Bruce Grove Cinema

 Designed by local architect Charles E. Blackbourn, who had offices in High Road Tottenham and Old Street, it was built by Knight & Sons.
 The corner entrance was dominated by a large domed cupola tower and was illuminated at night by hundreds of light bulbs.
 In 1923 a large ballroom was built adjacent to the cinema along Bruce Grove, and there was a car park at the rear.
 Around 1930 it was equipped with a British Talking Pictures(BTP) sound system.

 It was closed on 23rd June 1933 for reconstruction to the plans of noted cinema architect Robert Cromie.
 Externally it was modernised.
-In the auditorium which had seating for 1,789 in stalls and balcony levels, the space was given an Art Deco style.
+In the auditorium which had seating for 1,789 in stalls and balcony levels the former cafe/lounge at the rear of the circle was removed and the space provided additional rows of seats.
+The decorative style of the auditorium was given an Art Deco style.
 It reopened on 18th August 1933.
-By 1935 the Jardine organ was not being used and it was removed from the building and installed in the nearby High Cross Congregational Church on Tottenham High Road.
+By 1935 the Jardine organ was not being used, and it was removed from the building and installed in the nearby High Cross Congregational Church on Tottenham High Road.
 It remained there until 1963.

 In 1962 the Bruce Grove Cinema was taken over by the Star Cinemas Ltd. chain of Leeds.
 A year later on 31st August 1963 the Bruce Grove Cinema was closed with Nancy Kwan in “Tamahine” and Ray Barrett in “To Have and To Hold”.

-The former ballroom (always a separate building beyond the entrance to the cinema’s car park) was converted into four screen cinemas by Star Cinemas, opening as Studio 5, 6, 7, 8 in July 1974, with seating for 104, 115, 115 and 110.
+The former ballroom (always a separate building beyond the entrance to the cinema’s car park) was converted into a four-screen cinema by Star Cinemas, opening as Studio 5, 6, 7, 8 in July 1974, with seating for 104, 115, 115 and 110.
 They were closed on 12th December 1981 and by 1985 this part of the Bruce Grove complex was converted into a banqueting suite and function rooms, known as the Regency Rooms, which remains open today.
 (This has its own page on Cinema Treasures).

 In May 2011, the Freedom’s Ark church vacated the Bruce Grove Cinema building and moved to another historic building in Tottenham.
 The upper part of the building was ‘To Let’ and was taken up by the Kingdom Life Ministries.
 In January 2019 the former stalls area (previously a snooker club/Caribbean restaurant) was converted into a Roller Nation Roller Disco.

-On 14th July 2021 the Roller Nation is celebrating the 100th anniversary of the opening of the Bruce Grove Cinema by screening its opening silent film “The Mark of Zoro” starring Douglas Fairbanks Sr., which will be accompanied by organist Donald MacKenzie (resident organist at the Odeon Leicester Square) playing an electric organ.
+On 14th July 2021 the Roller Nation is celebrating the 100th anniversary of the opening of the Bruce Grove Cinema by screening its opening silent film “The Mark of Zoro” starring Douglas Fairbanks Sr., which was accompanied by organist Donald MacKenzie (resident organist at the Odeon Leicester Square) playing an electronic organ, brought in especially for the occasion.

 Just login to your account and subscribe to this theater.